cctbx-xfel/erice_2022/README.md

 By default, the `<installation path>` is `C:\Users\<user name>\cctbx.xfel`.
 The commands exist in 3 locations which is why 3 directories are added to the `%PATH%`.

+### Installer Notes
+The installers for Apple Silcon (`MacOSX-arm64`) and Windows do not have dependencies for molecular dynamics.

 ### Juptyer Notebook
 Once the software is installed and your path updated, you can start Jupyter lab with